 Here’s just a small list of cities in Mexico that could be worth a stay of a month or more:

 - Mexico City

 …And that’s just scratching the surface.
 The list could go on and on.
 Seriously, there’s probably 20+ cities and beach towns in Mexico that I wouldn’t mind spending a month or two in.
 Maybe more.
 The country is that big.

 If you’re coming from the western world, then let me make one thing clear: both Mexico and Colombia will be pretty cheap.
 Life is just cheaper south of the border.

 Ya tu sabes.

 That’s just the way things are.
 As both countries have emerging economies, many things are far cheaper than back home.

-Cost of living in Mexico is fantastic right now.
-The only cities that come close to being expensive in Mexico are:
+The cost of living in Mexico is fantastic right now.
+The only cities that come close to being expensive in are:

 - Mexico City: One of the biggest cities in the Americas.
-The fancy neighborhoods are world-class, but you’ll pay for all the amenities.
+The fancy neighborhoods are world-class, but you’ll pay for all those upmarket amenities.